 |35 “large REE veins” (›10cm thick) exposed over various lateral and depth extents, at Gashirwe West and East, Gasenyi, Murambi North and Kiyenzi

 |2 trenches, for a combined length of 285m, excavated on top of the Klyenzi hill to determine if the REE mineralisation extend beyond the area that was drilled out in 2018

 Using a combination of geophysical data and a comprehensive mapping database, accumulated over several years, TECT Geological Consulting have completed geological structural interpretation and surface exploration at Gakara, providing an updated JORC compliant Exploration Target for the project.

 Located on the Western area of the mining licence along a NNE- trending structure, the southernmost carbonatite has a diameter of approximately 2.6 km.
-These carbonatites are the most likely source of the rich rare earth mineralisation within the Gakara project area.

 The Exploration Target announced in October 2020 defines clear strategy for modular development at Gakara.